 Spot

 Along with lumens, a headlight’s beam pattern is a key performance indicator.
-And in general, bike lights fall into two basic categories: spot and flood, although there are a number of models that blend characteristics of the two.
+In general, bike lights fall into two basic categories—spot and flood—although there are a number of models that blend the characteristics of the two.
 Spot-style lights have a focused, small-diameter beam (commonly between 17 and 20 degrees) that projects very well over a long distance.
 This makes them a favorite among commuters and road riders, and for times when high speeds are attained.
-For mountain biking, we prefer mounting a spot-patterned light on our helmet for fast descents as its extended beam allows us to easily look through turns.
-From our picks above, Light & Motion’s Urban Series is a great spot-oriented light for on-road use, while mounting the Gloworm X2 Adventure 1700 on a mountain bike helmet (with the spot lens attached) is a proven choice for singletrack riders.
+For mountain biking, we prefer mounting a spot-patterned light on our helmet for fast descents, as its extended beam allows you to easily look through turns.
+From our picks above, NiteRider's Lumina Pro 1000 is a great spot-oriented light for on-road use, while mounting the Gloworm X2 Adventure on a mountain bike helmet (with the spot lens attached) is a proven choice for singletrack riders.

 Flood

 Flood lights illuminate a wide area in front of your bike and typically feature beam patterns in the 25- to 35-degree range.
 Although they may not project as far down the road as spot patterns, they’re a great match for low-speed riding and where wide visibility is more important than outright distance.
 These characteristics work well with handlebar mounts and pair nicely with casual urban riding.
 And for mountain biking, mounting a flood-pattern light on your handlebars to compliment the spot-pattern helmet mount gives you excellent coverage.
-Top flood lights include Light & Motion’s Taz and Seca, while Bontrager’s Ion Pro RT hits a really nice balance between a flood and spot pattern—it’s no coincidence the Ion is our favorite all-rounder.
+If you're looking to invest in both, consider Outbound Lighting's Evo Downhill set, which combines the wide-beam Trail Evo front light with the tighter beam of the Hangover helmet light in a trail-ready package.

 Light Modes

 Rear lights also come with a range of modes, although the level of adjustability is usually less than a comparable headlight.
-The big focus here is on grabbing the attention of cars, so popular designs like the Cygolite Hotshot 150 and NiteRider Sabre 80 come with multiple flash patterns as well as a solid red light.
+The big focus here is on grabbing the attention of cars, so popular designs like the Cygolite Hotshot 200 and NiteRider's Vmax+ 150 come with at least one flash pattern as well as a solid red light.
 As we’ve touched on above, using the brightest flash mode for daytime use is a worthwhile safety measure.

 Battery Life and Run Time